WHAT IS A CORNEAL TRANSPLANT? HOW IS TRANSPLANT PERFORMED?

 The cornea is a layer that makes it easier to focus light in front of the eye.
 If it is damaged, it may need to be replaced.
 Now, let’s take a look at what needs to be known about corneal transplantation.

-What is Turkey corneal transplant surgery performed for reasons such as scarring due to corneal injury or infection, corneal ulcers or wounds from an infection, thinning, clouding or swelling of cornea?
+What is Turkey corneal transplant surgery performed for reasons such as scarring due to corneal injury or infection, corneal ulcers or wounds from an infection, thinning, clouding or swelling of the cornea?
 How is corneal transplantation performed?
 Why is corneal transplantation necessary?
 What are the possible problems with corneal transplantation?
 All and more in our news…

 .